Skip to main content

 Container isolationHighProcess-level containment

-Audit loggingHighDetection and forensics
+Audit loggingHighDetection and forensics for all RESTRICTED/PRIVILEGED calls

-Pattern threshold (5)LowSlows synthesis rate
+Pattern threshold (5)LowSlows automatic skill synthesis rate